erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 language meant that my choices would probably be wrong.
 The design that left the smallest footprint on the code base would also be the design that's the easiest to change.
-The design needed to maintain the `Result` type for propagating error information, because the structure that creates is what's _fundamental_ to Rusts's error handling.
+The design needed to maintain the `Result` type for propagating error information, because the structure that creates is what's _fundamental_ to Rust's error handling.

 Right now, in `braidc` everything returns `Result<_, String>`.